Table of Contents

 The cost of interest and penalties will vary depending on how long you’ve been owing on your taxes.
 It’s best to consult with a tax accountant or attorney in this area to get a better idea of the full amount.

-5 Ways to Determine How Much You Owe the IRS
+5 Ways To Determine How Much You Owe The IRS

 If you feel there’s a chance you’re behind on your taxes, it’s best not to keep your head in the sand.
 The truth is the IRS will only be reaching out to you once things have become a real problem, and the idea is to stay on top of your payments so you don’t end up with a mess on your hands.